bptlab/fCM-query-generator/README.md

 # Tell Me How - Assisting Knowledge Workers in Reaching Their Objectives

-Knowledge Workers can be assisted in reaching their objectives by allowing them to plan further actions during the execution based on those objectives.
+Knowledge workers can be assisted in reaching their objectives by allowing them to plan further actions based on those objectives.
 For this planning, knowledge workers must be able to:

 i) specify objectives